Origin: Ilam, Nepal

 Production: Black teas go through a 4-step process to become the tea that ends up in your cup: withering, rolling, oxidizing and drying.
 The blackening of the tea comes when the cell wall is broken and the tea leaf is exposed to oxygen.
 Nepali Golden Black has an unusually high bud count and is largely unsorted, meaning most of the bud-set is still intact.

 Region: Ilam is Nepal’s best-known tea growing region, opposite of Darjeeling on Nepal’s eastern border and catching views of Mt Everest hundreds of miles in the distance.
-While tea has long been part of Ilam’s history, “Nepali” tea is just beginning to gain recognition in the world market.
-As Darjeeling teas become increasingly difficult to obtain, Nepali teas continue to gain in popularity.
+While tea has long been part of Ilam’s history, Nepali tea is just beginning to gain recognition in the world market.
+As Darjeeling teas become increasingly difficult to obtain, Nepali teas (grown adjacent to Darjeeling) continue to gain in popularity.

 Growers: The Tinjuree Cooperative is Nepal’s first cooperatively owned and operated factory.
 In the early 1990s, local villagers banded together and sold their harvested green leaf collectively to a nearby factory.
-In 2013 they raised the funds to establish their own processing facility to produce finished tea.
+In 2013 they raised the funds to establish their own processing facility to make tea themselves.
 Today the Tinjuree Cooperative is comprised of 240 members who both grow and process the tea.